With summer winding down in Wisconsin Rapids, now is an ideal time to get a head start on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Then inspect your air conditioner’s drain line—it’s a flexible plastic tube.
-If it’s scummy, you can sanitize it by draining diluted bleach through the tube to sanitize the line.
-Or you can get a new tube.
+Then take a look at your air conditioner’s drain line—it’s a pliable plastic tube.
+If it’s moldy, you can freshen it by flowing diluted bleach through the tube to flush the line.
+Or you can replace the tube.

-Wash the drain port using a small, round paintbrush.
-Connect the drain tube and switch the power back on.
+Clean the drain port using a small, round paintbrush.
+Connect the drain tube and turn the power back on.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

-Annual air conditioner maintenance from Rapids Sheet Metal Works Inc can make your equipment more efficient and help it last longer.
-We also provide handy service agreements, so you won’t forget to book your regular maintenance!
+Annual air conditioner maintenance from Rapids Sheet Metal Works Inc can make your unit more efficient and help it last longer.
+We also provide practical service agreements, so you won’t forget to plan your annual tune-up!